 2. Continuing Premium Payments.
 If not structured appropriately, future premium payments made out of funds of the insured will generally be taxable as gifts, without offset by the annual exclusion.
 Two common exceptions to this rule relate to the use of Crummey withdrawal powers and minority trusts.

 4. Lapse of Crummey Power.
 Almost always the Crummey withdrawal power in a life insurance trust is not exercised and the contribution to the trust is, in fact, used to pay for the life insurance premiums.
 The failure to exercise this right has potential adverse tax consequences for the holder of the withdrawal right.
 First, any trust property still subject to a withdrawal power upon the beneficiary's death is includable in the beneficiary's gross estate as a general power of appointment.
 Second, the lapse of a withdrawal power may be a taxable gift by the beneficiary because the right to withdraw trust property is treated as a general power of appointment, the release or lapse of which constitutes a transfer of the property by the individual possessing the power for gift and estate tax purposes.
 A major exception to the taxability of a lapse of a withdrawal power are the so-called "5 and 5" rules.
-These rules exclude as a taxable transfer the amount of any lapsed withdrawal power to the extent that during any calendar year the value of the property subject to the lapsed powers are less than or equal to the greater of $5,000 or five percent (5%) of the aggregate value of the assets out of which the lapsed power could have been satisfied.
+These rules exclude as a taxable transfer the amount of any lapsed withdrawal power to the extent that during any calendar year the value of the property subject to the lapsed powers are less than or equal to the greater of $5,000 or 5 percent of the aggregate value of the assets out of which the lapsed power could have been satisfied.
 When the premium obligation is too large to fall under the "5 and 5" rules, various techniques have been developed to avoid a tax lapse with respect to the beneficiary's withdrawal right.
 These techniques include hanging powers, use of trusts with limited testamentary powers of appointment, vested trusts and funded trusts.
 Use of multiple trusts have fallen in disfavor by the IRS.

 B. Estate Tax Considerations.

 1. Retention of Incidents of Ownership.
 The proceeds of an insurance policy on an insured's life will be includable in the insured's gross estate if the insured has an incident of ownership in the policy at death.
-As described above in this handout, almost any power affecting the life insurance policy or the trust that is retained by the insured will cause the inclusion of such proceeds into the insured's estate for U.S. estate tax purposes.
+As described above in this handout, almost any power affecting the life insurance policy or the trust that is retained by the insured will cause the inclusion of such proceeds into the insured's estate for estate tax purposes.
 Accordingly, the insured should retain no powers over the life insurance policy itself, such as the ability to change the beneficiaries or to surrender or cancel the policy.
 With respect to control over the trust, there has been much litigation over the extent to which an incident of ownership held by the insured in a fiduciary capacity, such as trustee of the trust, will cause inclusion of policy proceeds into the taxable estate.
 In view of these cases, where at all possible, an express statement prohibiting the appointment of the insured or the insured's spouse as trustee should be contained in the trust agreement.
 Furthermore, the IRS has taken the position that when the insured retains the power to remove and replace a trustee, all of the powers held by the trustee will be attributed to the grantor and thus, it is not advisable to allow the insured or the insured's spouse to have the power to remove and replace the trustee.

 2. Community Property Considerations.
 In a community property jurisdiction, generally, a life insurance policy purchased with community property funds is treated as owned one-half by the insured and one-half by the insured's spouse.
 Accordingly, without special structuring, the contribution of a community property life insurance policy, and/or future community property cash contributions to the life insurance trust to fund future policy premiums, will be deemed to be made one-half each by the insured and the insured's spouse.
 Since the insured's spouse will often be a lifetime beneficiary of the life insurance trust, one-half of the life insurance proceeds would probably be includable in the insured's spouse's estate, as property in which the decedent had an interest or as a transfer with a retained life estate, regardless of whether the insured's spouse is a trustee of the trust.
 A common technique for avoiding this estate tax exposure is to clearly define the life insurance policy as the separate property of the insured before contribution to the life insurance trust and to fund future contributions to the trust for policy premiums out of separate property funds, rather than community property funds.
 If separate property funds are not already in existence, separate property can generally be created through appropriately drafted separate property agreements.